About me

 Xiaodi Wu ( in simplified Chinese )

 I am an Associate Professor in the Department of Computer Science and Institute for Advanced Computer Studies at the University of Maryland, College Park, and a Fellow at the Joint Center for Quantum Information and Computer Science (QuICS).
-I am also an Amazon Visiting Academic working for AWS Braket.
+I am also an Amazon Scholar working for AWS Braket.
 I am a recipient of the Sloan Research Fellowship, NSF CAREER, and AFOSR YIP awards.

 Before coming to Maryland, I was an Assistant Professor in the Computer and Information Science Department at the University of Oregon from 2015 to 2017.
 Before that, I was a Postdoctoral Associate at Massachusetts Institute of Technology from 2013 to 2015 (advisor: Aram Harrow, Scott Aaronson).
 I was also a Simons Research Fellow at the Simons Institute for the Theory of Computing at Berkeley, for the program of Quantum Hamiltonian Complexity in Spring 2014 (advisor: Umesh Vazirani).
 I also spent two summers at the Institute for Quantum Computing, University of Waterloo as a student intern (advisor: John Watrous).